-The courts have considered whether specialty license plates, which drivers can order to express their own points of view, contribute to viewpoint discrimination and whether the distribution of funds generated by a state specialty license plate program to specific religious or ideological groups violates civil rights protections.
+The courts have considered whether specialty license plates contribute to viewpoint discrimination and whether the distribution of funds generated by a state specialty license plate program to specific religious or ideological groups violates the First Amendment.
 The states say that specialty license plates are a form of government speech immune from First Amendment scrutiny.
 The Sixth U.S. Circuit Court of Appeals accepted this argument when it rejected a challenge to Tennessee’s “Choose Life” license plates in American Civil Liberties Union of Tennessee v.
 Bredesen (6th Cir.
 2006).

 In the 1920s, states began placing messages and symbols, from state seals and mottos to animals and fish, on vehicle license plates.

 Does the government’s attempt to force vehicle owners to display a message on license plates violate the owners’ First Amendment rights?
 Plaintiffs challenging specialty plates have argued that it does because a vehicle is private property.

 Drivers are allowed to cover slogans on plates if they choose, Supreme Court said

 In Wooley v.
 Maynard (1977), the Supreme Court agreed with this argument.
 The Court ruled that because New Hampshire’s “Live Free or Die” slogan was ideological rather than neutral, the state had to permit drivers to cover the message if they chose.